 Content is king when it comes to blogging.
 The more time you spend on it, the more everything else will come naturally.
 Your dashboard will look something similar to this, without the stats and drafts of course!
 You can write your first blog post.
 I actually write all of my posts in Microsoft Word and then copy them over to WordPress.

-7) Social Media accounts
+7) Social Media accounts and Tools

 I hope this was helpful in getting your blog started because I know it can be stressful and overwhelming, especially if you have no technology skills whatsoever (Like me!)
 Thank god for the internet that makes a tutorial for pretty much anything.